The Silence.

 is the silence — the gap between beats.

-absence of access, absence of resources, absence of live cultural experience.
+In early childhood systems, that gap often represents absence: absence of access, absence of resources, absence of live cultural experience.

 Across the United States — and within Massachusetts — structural barriers limit consistent, high-quality music engagement in early childhood settings.